NirmaySriharsha/Bebe-Bot/README.md

 #Insert image of Bebe here

 Bebe lives in my flat, where she mostly just eats and sleeps.
 To capture these unique phenomena I set up a **Raspberry Pi (4) with a PiCamera (v3)** with **Tensorflow Image Detection** to automatically detect Bebe and take a picture when she moves into the frame.
-Then using *insert name*'s **whatsapp.js** service, this image is then sent via Whatsapp to our flat group chat, where my hard work and genius gets ignored:
+Then using *insert name*'s **whatsapp.js** service, this image is then sent via Whatsapp to our flat group chat, where my hard work and genius is immediately ignored in favor of my flatmates' inanites:

 #Insert image of whatsapp bebebot